 How to apply:

 Specific grant guidelines and grant application forms are provided for each grant opportunity as each fund supports a unique area.

 Only proposals submitted using the Foundation's online application process will be considered.
 No hard copies will be accepted.
 Proposals, including all required attachments, must be received by midnight of the application deadline date in order to be considered for funding.
-Beginning in 2013, organizations applying for most grant opportunities are only required to submit due diligence documents (board list, most recent audit, etc.) once per calendar year.
+Organizations applying for most grant opportunities are only required to submit due diligence documents (board list, most recent audit, etc.) once per calendar year.
 Click here for the list of organizations who have due diligence on file with Toledo Community Foundation before you complete your grant application.